Leo Mullin: Career

 Mullin began his career in 1967 with nine years as a management consultant with McKinsey & Company in its Washington, D.C. office, with the last three years as a partner.
 Notably, while at McKinsey, he played a crucial role in the creation of the Consolidated Rail Corporation (Conrail), the government’s response to one of the most massive infrastructure crises in U.S. history.
 He joined Conrail in 1976 to oversee both the merging of the nine bankrupt railroads that ultimately constituted Conrail and implementation of its successful rescue plan.

 In 1981, Mullin joined First Chicago, the nation’s tenth largest bank.
 His fourteen-year career included leadership roles in consumer, corporate and international banking and three years as CEO of American National Bank, a troubled First Chicago subsidiary.
 Following the American National turnaround, he was named President of First Chicago and its principal subsidiary, the First National Bank of Chicago.
 Upon the pending merger of First Chicago with the National Bank of Detroit, he joined Commonwealth Edison, the nation’s largest purveyor of nuclear power in the electric utility industry, as vice-chairman.

 In the summer of 1997, he was recruited to Delta Air Lines to become its CEO at a critical time for the airline—facing take-over threats, an outdated technological infrastructure with the Y2K calendar change looming, a weak international alliance, and no functional diversity program.
 With a CEO now in place, immediate take-over challenges diminished, and its technology turned around, Delta not only got through Y2K without a glitch, but saw a technological transformation of employees at all levels.
 Every employee was given a personal computer to take home by the end of the year.
 Mullin reported, “For many it represented their chance—and the impetus—to get over the digital divide.”
 In 2000, SkyTeam, an initiative instigated by Delta and AirFrance which included Aeromexico and Korean Air, brought Delta up to equal status with its competitors.
 Additionally, by January 2001, a newly appointed Vice President of Global Diversity was in full and empowered gear.
 Reflecting Delta’s increasing commitment to minority inclusion and human rights while speaking at former Atlanta Mayor Maynard Jackson’s funeral in June 2003, he noted, “When you expand economic opportunity to more people, the circle of prosperity expands with it.”

 Upon Mullin’s retirement from Delta as CEO at the end of 2003, he embarked on a career as a business advisor and corporate board member.
 Board appointments included Johnson & Johnson, Chubb and Bell South.
-He also held an eleven-year appointment as senior advisor to Goldman Sachs Capital Partners, the private equity unit at Goldman.
+He also held an eleven-year appointment as senior advisor to Goldman Sachs Alternatives.
 During that time, he was on the boards of nine Goldman-sponsored companies, culminating in his appointment as board chairman in 2015 at TransUnion, the Chicago-based data analytics company.
 He retired from that position in May 2020.